aizatrosli/pyTText/README.md

 #### pyThoughtText ####

-Twitter sentiment analysis using lexicon and DTM.
+Twitter sentiment analysis using opinion lexicon and DTM.
 Compatible with any sklearn models as well high level Keras API *(keras.wrappers.scikit_learn)* and tensorflow 2.0 *(tf.estimator)*

 ### Requirements ###